Вход

-About 30 kilometres northwest of Kardzhali, slightly above the Kardzhali Reservoir, nestled at the foot of Mount Bezdiven’s eastern slope, is the small Rhodopean village of Nenkovo, which is home to a little over 100 people and which appears as though it has frozen in time.
-Not many people know that before you reach the village (about 700 metres south of it), on the left side of the road which runs parallel to the River Borovitsa (the old name of which is Chamdere, is 42km long and also is the left tributary of the Arda River, which flows into the Kardzhali Reservoir), almost unnoticeably before the travellers’ eyes appears a stone bridge (similar to the famous Devil’s Bridge
+About thirty kilometers from the city of Kardzhali, in a northwesterly direction, just above the Kardzhali Dam, is nestled at the foot of the eastern slope of Bezdiven Peak, the small Rhodope village of Nenkovo, where just over 100 people live and which seems to have frozen in time.
+But few people know that before reaching the village (about 700 meters south of it), on the left side of the road, which winds parallel to the Borovitsa River (whose old name is Chamdere, is 42 km long and is a left tributary of the Arda River, flowing into the Kardzhali Dam), a stone bridge (similar to the well-known Devil's Bridge near the village of Dyadovtsi, Ardino municipality) almost imperceptibly appears before the eyes of travelers, connecting the two banks of the Borovitsa River, just before the village of Nenkovo, magnetic, impressive with its beauty, but also as if cut off from time and forgotten like the village itself.

 The bridge impresses with its grand dimensions and asymmetrical stonework.
 The bridge lies on one of the most important routes, which during the 18th century passed through the Eastern Rhodopes and connected Plovdiv to Komotini, while passing through Asenovgrad, Kardzhali, Momchilgrad and the Makaza Pass.
 The route of the path passes through very difficult mountain terrain, passes the steep shores of the Arda River and her tributaries, the rivers Varbitsa, Borovitsa, Krumovitsa, Byala River and others.